WebKit/WebKit/Introduction.md

 It could have been an arbitrary integer value but `void*` is used out of convenience since pointer values of live objects are unique.

-In the case of a `StyleSheet` object, `StyleSheet`'s JavaScript wrapper tells the garbage collector that it needs to be kept alive because an opaque root it cares about has been encountered whenever `onwerNode` is visited by the garbage collector.
+In the case of a `StyleSheet` object, `StyleSheet`'s JavaScript wrapper tells the garbage collector that it needs to be kept alive because an opaque root it cares about has been encountered whenever `ownerNode` is visited by the garbage collector.

-In the most simplistic model, the opaque root for this case will be the `onwerNode` itself.
+In the most simplistic model, the opaque root for this case will be the `ownerNode` itself.
 However, each `Node` object also has to keep its parent, siblings, and children alive.
 To this end, each `Node` designates the [root](https://dom.spec.whatwg.org/#concept-tree-root) node as its opaque root.
 Both `Node` and `StyleSheet` objects use this unique opaque root as a way of communicating with the gargage collector.